 iv Environmental regulation

 Russia participates in most international environmental and pollution conventions.
 Chapter XVIII of the Merchant Shipping Code regulates oil pollution from ships.
-Environmental issues are monitored by a dedicated government authority that has the right to fine the owners of vessels that have polluted in Russian waters.
+Environmental issues are monitored by a dedicated government authority that has the right to fine the owners of vessels that have polluted Russian waters.
 The shipowners will also be obliged to compensate for the cost of cleaning up the pollution.

 v Collisions, salvage and wrecks